LukeKirk0056/Data-Structures/WEEK_ONE_README.md

 # Data-Structures2413
 Notes and in class info for C S 2413

+First, time should be invested in the beginning before you hit midway through semester and the coursework gets heavier

 ## 1-19-22

   * Canvas
     * Take advantage of canvas discussion boards
     * Do not ask questions that contain code